 Satmikarana – Strengthening the body, indicated in Mamsarbuda (swelling related to muscles)

-Pliha – Indicated in splenomegaly along with Black cumin, chebulic myrobalan and jaggery
+Pliha – Along with Black cumin, chebulic myrobalan and jaggery it can be given in splenomegaly

 Contra indication